-It is possible to delete all configured filters using the CO_WR_FILTER_DEL_ALL command as shown in Table 8 below.
+It is possible to delete all configured filters using the CO_WR_FILTER_DEL_ALL command with the syntax shown in Table 8 below.
 It is strongly recommended to use this command to clear the filter table from existing entries before starting the filter table configuration.